Duals of Higher Vector Spaces: Introduction

 where $B^n\R$ is as in \eqref{eq:def-BnR}.
-To begin with, because $B^n\R$ is a $\VS$ $n$-groupoid, $\huaV^{n*}$ is a $\VS$ $n$-groupoid, by Theorem \ref{thm:VSMappingSpace-nGPD}.
-More importantly, if $\huaV$ is an $n$-type, i.e. it is homotopy equivalent to a $\VS$ $n$-groupoid, this dualization happens without loss of homotopy information because the canonical pairing we obtain is non-degenerate up to homotopy.
-In this case, the twice iterated $n$-dual $(\huaV^{n*})^{n*}$ is homotopy equivalent to the original space $\huaV$, as we see in Theorem \ref{eq:double-W.E.}.
-Notably, if $\huaV^{n*}$ is an $n$-groupoid on the nose, its $n$-dual is also one and this dualization happens internally to the subcategory of $\VS$ $n$-groupoids.
-Despite having internal duals, this subcategory is not a rigid monoidal category, as it is not closed under the monoidal product of $\SVect$, as previously observed in \cite[Remark 8.5]{HoyoTrentinaglia2023}.
-This is a consequence of the Eilenberg-Zilber theorem \cite{EilenbergZilber1953,EilenbergMacLane1954} and we make it precise by giving bounds on order and homotopy type of tensor products of higher vector spaces in Theorem \ref{thm:order-of-tensors}.
-It is in fact the Eilenberg-Zilber theorem that controls the non-degeneracy of the $n$-dual pairing for $n$-types, as we show by reformulating it in terms of the internal hom of chain complexes in Theorem \ref{thm:EZ-thm-hom}.
+Then $\huaV^{n*}$ has {\bf all} the desired properties.
+First of all, $\huaV^{n*}$ is always a $\VS$ $n$-groupoid (Theorem \ref{thm:VSMappingSpace-nGPD}).
+Secondly, similar to \eqref{eq:0-pairing}, we can define a canonical $n$-shifted dual pairing (Def. \ref{def:IMPairing}), which is proven to be homologically non-degenerate if and only if $\huaV$ is at most an $n$-type, i.e. it is homotopy equivalent to a $\VS$ $m$-groupoid for $m\le n$ (Theorem \ref{thm:ndual-pairing-hom-nondeg}).
+Then, in this case, the twice iterated $n$-dual $(\huaV^{n*})^{n*}$ is homotopy equivalent to the original space $\huaV$ (Theorem \ref{eq:double-W.E.}).
+Notably, if $\huaV^{n*}$ is an $n$-groupoid on the nose, its $n$-dual is also one.
+Thus this $n$-dual is internal to the subcategory of $\VS$ $n$-groupoids.
+However, we cannot push our result further: the category of $\VS$ $n$-groupoids is not a rigid monoidal category despite the internal dual, because it is not closed under the monoidal product of $\SVect$.
+This was already noticed in \cite[Remark 8.5]{HoyoTrentinaglia2023} in the $\VB$ groupoid case.

-Our main inspiration in developing this theory comes from the theory of $\VB$ groupoids.
-In this context, a general dualization construction for $\VB$ (1-)groupoids first appeared in \cite{Pradines1988}, see also \cite{Mackenzie2005}, following the construction of the cotangent $\VB$ groupoid of a Lie groupoid in \cite{CosteDazordWeinstein1987}.
-In the case of a $\VS$ 1-groupoid seen as a $\VB$ groupoid over the point our proposed 1-dual is exactly this one.